projectcalico/calico/networking/change-block-size.md

 ### Value

-Because the IP pool block size is configured during install and cannot be edited, you must follow the steps outlined in this article to minimize pod connectivity disruption.
+Although best to change IP pool block size before installation, we provide a post-install way to do it that minimizes pod connectivity disruption.

 ### Features